PostiDigital/glue-php-api-library/README.md

 ## Features

 - Creating and getting a proruct
-- Creating and getting a order
+- Creating and getting an order
 - List all warehouses

 ## Instalation